kylejohnston/astro_bookshelf/src/content/book/the-big-leap.md

 > What is my unique ability?
 > (There’s a special skill I’m gifted with.
 This unique ability, fully realized and put to work, can provide enormous benefits to me and any organization I serve.)

-> “When you make the shift to Einstein Time, you experience a major surge in your productivity, creativity, and enjoyment.
+> When you make the shift to Einstein Time, you experience a major surge in your productivity, creativity, and enjoyment.
 The shift takes place the moment you embrace one profoundly simple truth:
-> You’re where time comes from.”
+> You’re where time comes from.